Carmine DeSapio: Involvement with organized crime

 Throughout his political life, DeSapio was noted for alleged involvement with organized crime, even though he fought to distance the organization from the unsavory days of Boss Tweed, and allegations of corruption.
 In 1951, Senator Estes Kefauver of Tennessee concluded that DeSapio was assisting the activities of New York's most powerful mobster Frank Costello, and that Costello had become influential in decisions made by the Tammany Hall council.
 DeSapio admitted to having met Costello several times, but insisted that "politics was never discussed".
 These connections were examined by the Kefauver Commission.

 However, it later became apparent that he was also selling out to benefit local mobsters such as Costello.
 DeSapio was accused of staffing New York City's government with clubhouse hacks.
-He followed the Tammany custom of selling judicial nominations, although he did cut the fee that would-be judges were required to pay.
 He steered valuable city contracts for streetlights and parking meters to the Broadway Maintenance Corporation, a company that, according to the State Investigation Commission, cheated taxpayers out of millions of dollars.